bobychaudhary/Fullstack-practical2021/README.md

-# Fullstack-practical2021.html
+# Fullstack-practical2021 Semester-V
-This is repo for Fullstack practicals
+This repo is for Fullstack practical's